-Sometime in August, there’s a crop of ripe chervil seed, looking just like caraway seed.
-To harvest the seed, I hold the cut stalks inside a large bowl or a paper bag, and rub the seed heads.
+Sometime in August there’s a crop of ripe chervil seed, looking just like caraway seed.
+To harvest the seed, I hold the cut stalks inside a large bowl or a paper bag and rub the seed heads.
 After harvesting the seed, I clear out the patch, dig over the soil, and resow in the same place.
 The second crop is usually much better than the first.
 The plants thrive in the cooler nights, and I have abundant harvests all fall.
-One year, when I took the trouble to protect the plants during cold snaps, I harvested chervil almost until Christmas.
+One year when I took the trouble to protect the plants during cold snaps, I harvested chervil almost until Christmas.

 Plants sown in late summer overwinter in my garden, and I can harvest again from the same planting in early spring.
 Overwintered chervil tends to flower earlier than spring-sown plants, but sowing another spring crop in another spot each year keeps me in chervil for the longest possible time.
 During summer, when heat banishes chervil from my kitchen, I happily eat basil and other heat-loving herbs.

-Harvest and use just like parsley
+Harvest and use chervil just like you would parsley

 Chervil is a cinch to harvest by pinching or cutting the stems.
 When grown densely, it rarely needs washing, but if your chervil seems gritty, swish it in cool water and lay it between the folds of a paper towel to dry.
-To store it, refrigerate the leafy stems in a plastic bag with a damp paper towel, and they’ll keep nicely for a week or more.
+To store it, refrigerate the leafy stems in a plastic bag with a damp paper towel and they’ll keep nicely for a week or more.

-In the kitchen, I use minced chervil much like parsley, sprinkling it over dishes as a garnish, and adding it to vinaigrettes and sauces.
+In the kitchen I use minced chervil much like parsley, sprinkling it over dishes as a garnish, and adding it to vinaigrettes and sauces.
 I also add chervil sprigs to salads.
 I’ve grown mesclun mixtures that include chervil, but in my experience it doesn’t compete well with the other mesclun components.
 I much prefer growing it separately and adding it to a salad mix at harvest time.
 Cooked for longer than a few minutes, chervil loses its delicate flavor, so use it only as a last-minute addition.

 Chervil is one of the four ingredients in fines herbes, the French mélange that also includes parsley, chives, and tarragon.
 To make your own, combine equal amounts of the quartet, minced.
-Use the herbs fresh to flavor vinaigrettes, omelets, softened cream cheese, herb butter, cooked carrots, chicken salad…the list goes on and on.
+Use the herbs fresh to flavor vinaigrettes, omelets, softened cream cheese, herb butter, cooked carrots, chicken salad … The list goes on and on.